dober-man/GoodWAFSec/docs/module3/lab30/lab3.rst

 .. image:: images/image10_3_3.png

 6. Close this tab and return to the BIG-IP Event Logs.
-Open the filter again and click on Not Blocked.
+Open the filter again, remove the support ID, and click on Not Blocked.
 Apply Filter

 .. image:: images/image11_3_3.png